HAPSMobile

-HAPSMobile is a subsidiary of SoftBank planning to operate High Altitude Platform Station (HAPS) networks, with AeroVironment as a minority owner.
+HAPSMobile is a wholly owned subsidiary of SoftBank planning to operate High Altitude Platform Station (HAPS) networks.
 HAPSMobile is developing the Hawk30 solar-powered unmanned aircraft for stratospheric telecommunications.
-It has a strategic relationship with Loon LLC, a subsidiary of Google's parent Alphabet Inc.

 Hawk30

 Development

 On January 3, 2018, AeroVironment announced it would design and develop a solar-powered, high-altitude, unmanned aircraft and associated ground control stations for a joint venture with Japanese telco SoftBank (95%) for $65 million.

 In November 2018, the NASA Armstrong Flight Research Center at Edwards AFB in California was selected to provide ground and range safety for the project up to 10,000 ft for $791,600.

 On April 25, 2019, the stratospheric Hawk30 was rolled out for the joint venture.
 Commercial operations are expected to begin in 2023, operating year-round at latitudes 30° north and south of the equator.

 AeroVironment's design development investment increased by $39 million to $129 million, and a later Hawk50 model would allow operations from 50° north and south of the equator, to cover Japan and North America.

-The same day, SoftBank invested $125 million in Loon, a subsidiary of Google parent Alphabet, that has been developing high-altitude balloons for internet connectivity since 2011.
+The same day, SoftBank invested $125 million in Loon, a subsidiary of Google parent Alphabet, that developed high-altitude balloons for internet connectivity between 2011 and 2021.
 It will make a similar investment in HAPSMobile, collaborating on common ground stations, communications payloads and can share network connectivity in flight.
-HAPSMobile could also use the Loon-developed fleet management system and software-defined network.

 In August 2019, the FAA allowed the HAWK30 to fly in the stratosphere above Hawaii in FY2019, within the Pan-Pacific UAS Test Range Complex.
 On September 11, the prototype Hawk30 first flew at low altitude in restricted airspace at the NASA Armstrong Flight Research Center.
 Stratospheric flight tests up to 65,000 ft are expected to start before March 31, 2020, from the Hawaiian island of Lanai.

 Built in Simi Valley, California, the HAWK30 made its first flight and was tested at the Spaceport America in New Mexico instead, as the local Economic Development Department provided $500,000 in subsidies.

 On 21–22 September 2020, the HAPSMobile Hawk30 (rebranded as Sunglider) flew 20 hours from Spaceport America, and reached an altitude of 62,500 ft on its fifth demonstration flight.
 It tested the long-distance LTE communications developed with Loon for standard LTE smartphones and wireless broadband communications.